Ridhsuki/flutter_lesson/README.md

 # 🚀 Flutter Task Repository

-This repository contains Flutter tasks given by [Mr. Faiz](https://github.com/abdillahfaiz) as my mentor in TRPL D class.
+This repository contains Flutter tasks given by [@abdillahfaiz](https://github.com/abdillahfaiz) as my mentor in TRPL D class.
 Each task is organized into a separate project folder, and the results of each task are documented with screenshots.

 ## 📂 Folder Structure
 ```